RNFS/scraper_non_proftis/README.md

 - Nonprofit Category
 - Nonprofit Image

-## all of the data will be stored in a csv file here it is "data.csv" it includes some scraped samples
+## all of the data will be stored in a csv file here it is "data.csv" it includes some samples